Migrate from OSS to Pro

 docker compose exec pwpush bin/rails pwpush:export

-This creates a JSON export file in /opt/PasswordPusher/tmp/:
+This creates a JSON export file inside the OSS container at /opt/PasswordPusher/tmp/:

 ============================================================